INTRODUCING AMINO ACIDS

 All the naturally occurring amino acids have the right-hand structure in this diagram.
 This is known as the "L-" configuration.
 The other one is known as the "D-" configuration.

-You almost certainly don't need to know this for UK A level chemistry purposes, but if you are interested, you can recognise the L- configuration by imagining that you are looking down from above on the right-hand structure in the last diagram.
+You almost certainly don't need to know this for UK A level chemistry purposes, but if you are interested, you can recognise the L- configuration by imagining that you are looking down from above on the right-hand structure in the last diagram - in other words, with the hydrogen atom closest to you.
 If you read around the other groups in a clockwise direction, you get the word CORN.

 You can't tell by looking at a structure whether that isomer will rotate the plane of polarisation of plane polarised light clockwise or anticlockwise.
 All the naturally occurring amino acids have the same L- configuration, but they include examples which rotate the plane clockwise (+) and those which do the opposite (-).